fbpx

 • Type of cancer

-You may feel cancer related fatigue when body attempts to repair the damage to healthy cells and tissues.
-Some side effects of treatment, like anemia, nausea, vomiting, pain, insomnia, and mood changes, may also cause fatigue.
+You may feel cancer-related fatigue when the body attempts to repair the damage to healthy cells and tissues.
+Some side effects of treatment, like anaemia, nausea, vomiting, pain, insomnia, and mood changes, may also cause fatigue.

-Chemotherapy can cause fatigue, especially the high dose regimens that are given with curative intent since that kind of treatment is designed to cross the limit to kill the tumor cells.
+Chemotherapy can cause fatigue, especially the high dose regimens that are given with curative intent since that kind of treatment is designed to cross the limit to kill the tumour cells.

-Patients can develop anemia if too many healthy red blood cells are killed by chemotherapy.
-You may also experience anemia if cancer has spread to your bone marrow and interferes with the production of blood cells, or causes blood loss.
+Patients can develop anaemia if too many healthy red blood cells are killed by chemotherapy.
+You may also experience anaemia if cancer has spread to your bone marrow and interferes with the production of blood cells, or causes blood loss.

 • Pain